-Pangolins are also known as “scaly anteaters” because they feed on ants.
+Pangolins are also known as “scaly anteaters” because…you guessed it, they feed on ants.
 They are insectivorous, so their diet also includes termites, larvae and other small insects.

 One more fact

 The biggest threat to pangolins is humans.
-These animals are hunted and mercilessly killed for their scales to be sold on the black market, for use in traditional Asian medicine.
+These animals are hunted and killed for their scales to be sold on the black market, for use in Traditional Asian Medicine.
 All eight species of pangolins are featured on the IUCN Red List of Threatened Species, on par with rhinos and tigers.
-David Attenborough has named them in his list of top 10 endangered animals.
+Even environmental and animal advocate David Attenborough named them in his list of top 10 endangered animals.

 What World Animal Protection is doing to save pangolins